schollz/kiki/doc/content/overview.md

 Everyone on KiKi also carries Letters addressed to others.
 This makes KiKi distributed, because everyone is a mailman/mail-woman.
 Once two people encounter each other on LAN or when connecting to a public server, they will exchange Letters that they carried for each other.
 This ensures that the network can exist as a mesh, outside of the realm of ISPs.
 It also ensures that no federated servers are necessary, it will work with a few people that can connect onto a local network.

+## Ideas

+Assignment allows assesment.
+Reputation can be evaluated through arbitrary quantification of certain public aspects of the social network.
+I.e. - posts that are more popular have a certain amount of "likes", more reputable people have more followers, etc.

+Contributions create connections.
+Kiki should be built around providing a frictionless path towards contributing content to be shared, locally, across the network.

 ## Access

 Each social network has a different way of answering the question: *who can access what?*